Dental Consultant Advice: Patient Financial Policy

 a.
 Tell the patient how much the insurance company is expected to pay.

 b.
 Tell the patient you will bill the insurance company for that amount.

 c.
 Inform the patient they are responsible for that amount if insurance company doesn't pay.

 d.
 Collect the balance at the time of service.

 e.
 If the insurance payment is not received within at least 30 days inform the patient so they have a chance to contact the insurance company to handle.

 f.
 If still no joy from the insurance company after 45 days collect the balance from the patient.

-1. Prepay Option: Five percent courtesy discount offered on treatment over $500.
-Some offices only offer this to non-insurance patients.
-If you offer to insured patients make sure to check with the insurance company for their specific rules on doing so.
+a.
+Prepay Option: 5% courtesy discount offered on treatment over $500.00.
+Note: Some offices only offer this to non-insurance patients.
+If you offer to insured patients make sure to check with the insurance company for their specific rules.

-2. Twelve months same as cash based on approved credit application.
-Zero percent interest if paid within twelve months.
-See Care Credit info.
+b.
+12 months same as cash based on approved credit application.
+0% interest if paid within 12 months.
+See Care Credit (or alternate company) info.